 ANTABIO is developing a novel, safe and efficacious inhibitor of bacterial MBLs.
 It will be co-administered with a carbapenem to treat hospitalized patients suffering from complicated Gram-negative infections.

-ANTABIO’s lead compounds potentiate the efficacy of the carbapenem antibiotic meropenem against E. coli NDM-1 strains in animal infection models, and are active against a broad range of MBL-containing clinical isolates in laboratory susceptibility studies.
-Further optimization towards preclinical candidate selection is in progress.
+ANTABIO’s lead compounds potentiate the efficacy of the carbapenem antibiotic meropenem against CRE NDM-1 strains in animal infection models, and are active against a broad range of MBL-containing clinical isolates in laboratory susceptibility studies.
+Evaluation of preclinical candidates is in progress.

 PBi : Pseudomonas Biofilms inhibitors